Getting Divorced in Scottsdale

 Other litigation alternatives, such as mini-trials and collaborative law, might be available as well, in certain cases.

 Divorce is expensive, but cost-effective solutions are available.
-For a free consultation with an experienced Phoenix divorce lawyer, contact Stratton Family Law.
+For a free consultation with an experienced Scottsdale divorce lawyer, contact Stratton Family Law.
 We routinely handle matters in Maricopa County and nearby jurisdictions.